 - Layout the wall(s) according to plan: Locate the position of each wall, and mark it out on the floor.
 At this point, cut away or remove existing flooring, especially if it's carpet or tile, in order to measure precisely; mark the position of the soleplate with chalk or tape.

-- Frame the Wall: The easiest method is to build the wall on the floor, then tilt it into its exact vertical position.
-In order to do that without damaging existing ceiling, frame the wall 1/4 to 1/2 inch shorter than actual ceiling height.
+- Frame the wall: The easiest method is to build the wall on the floor, then tilt it into its exact vertical position.
+In order to do that without damaging the existing ceiling, frame the wall 1/4 to 1/2 inch shorter than actual ceiling height.
 Use shims if necessary to secure the top plate to the ceiling.
 Secure the new wall(s) to the floor with liquid nail and/or screws, and screw the framing to existing walls and ceiling.
 Use shims as needed to assure that the wall is plumb and attached securely.

 - Run electricity or add bracing: This is the time to add electrical wiring—your electrician will drill through the studs and place boxes for receptacles or switches.
 Built-in jewelry cabinets or ironing boards typically fit into the space between studs; but if you plan to hang cabinets or pull-down racks, this is the time to screw in some 2x6 bracing at proper hanging heights between the studs.

-- Hang Sheetrock or Paneling: A helper will make the task easier.
+- Hang sheetrock or paneling: A helper will make hanging the sheetrock easier.
 Align 4x8 sheets so that seams fall in the middle of a stud.
 Use a power drill to screw the sheetrock or paneling to the studs.
-The next step is to "tape and bed" the seams, and sand the surface prior to paint.
+The next step is to "tape and bed" the seams, and sand the surface prior to painting.

 - Install door(s) and hardware: Standard pre-hung doors are not difficult, but you'll want a helper.
 You'll need shims, a level, 3-1/2” wood screws and a power drill to properly align and secure the frames.
 Follow manufacturer's directions to install the top and bottom tracks and glides for bi-fold and bi-pass doors.
 A screwdriver and wood chisel should be sufficient for door hardware.